-On your USAC Gateway account, there is a document titled, "Course and Tour Registration Form" that you need to complete and email to USAC Registration by April 1st.
+On your USAC Gateway account, there is a document titled, "Course and Tour Registration Form" that you need to complete and email to USAC by July 1st (fall students) or November 1st (spring students).
 USAC considers this information to be your pre-registration.
 Once you arrive in France, you will take a placement test and your registration is adjusted accordingly.
-There is also a drop-add period and withdrawal deadline set by the Pau resident director.
-You will receive these dates from the respective USAC Pau Office in France.
+There is also a drop-add period and withdrawal deadline set by the Lyon and Pau resident directors.
+You will receive these dates from the respective USAC Office in France.